 The ecumenical world regards the GMP as “head of communion” and as the chief representative of the church in national and world ecumenical councils.
 Disciples often speak of the GMP as the Disciples’ primary leader.

-For more information about our General Minister and President, Sharon Watkins, please read her biography.
+For more information about our General Minister and President, Teresa Hord Owens, please read her biography.

 The General Assembly is the representative body of the Christian Church (Disciples of Christ).
 According to The Design of the Christian Church (Disciples of Christ), the General Assembly “…In all of its worship, deliberation, and ministries, the General Assembly shall seek to manifest the wholeness and unity of the Christian Church (Disciples of Christ) within the one Body of Christ.”

 The General Assembly meets biennially, on odd-numbered years, in various locations to perform business, worship and gather in fellowship.

 For more information, visit the General Assembly web site.